Life in the Victorian era

 - See logbooks from a Victorian school, digitised by Year 5 and Year 6 children

 - Information about cholera in London in Victorian times

 - Find out about the development of photography in the Victorian era and how people posed for photographs

 See for yourself

-Take a tour of the Charles Dickens museum, which is in a house where he used to live!
+Take a tour of the Charles Dickens museum, which is in a house where the famous author used to live